marynavoitenko/marynavoitenko.github.io/_posts/2018-01-30-visualization_in_sinatra_portfolio_project.markdown

 Aaand here we go again - 2nd Portfolio Project.
 How exciting and terrifying!
 But I have to say much less terrifying than the 1st project.
 Is it only me?

-I definitely took my learnings [http://mindthequality.com/cli_project_-lessonslearned] from the 1st project and applied here.
+I definitely took (my learnings from the CLI project)[http://mindthequality.com/cli_project_-lessonslearned] and applied here.
 Great success!

 **Requirements for the project included:**